 the first demo below Peter Kalmström, kalmstrom.com CEO

-and Systems Designer, describes an easy way to use a
+and Systems Designer, describes an easy way to use a workflow

-The workflow

 can also be used in lists.

 Peter uses a SharePoint workflow that is built-in and does

 not require SharePoint Designer.
 To use this workflow, you

-first have to
+first have to enable

-want the workflow to run.
+workflow to run.

 Activate workflows feature

 SharePoint has a few built-in workflows that can be used

 in document libraries.
 To use them, you first have to activate

 the Workflows feature under Site settings >Site collection

 Select workflow for library

 When the Workflows feature has been activated, you can add

 In this case we are using the document library created in

 The last step is to give a name to this specific instance

 of the workflow at configure the workflow.
 There is a possibility

 by one or several people at one level and then moves to

 The Approval workflow creates a task assigned to the approver

 In the demo below, Peter shows the setup and gives an example

-A drawback with the built-in workflow is that the
+A drawback with the built-in workflow is that the library

-for a specific file type, and users who can start the workflow manually
+file type, and users who can start the workflow manually

 will also be able to change the workflow settings.